dimaga/drlnd-p1-navigation/Report.md

 Calculating matrices of partial derivatives for a very big expression is manually infeasible.
 On the top of that, all of the numeric operations take enormous amount of hardware resources and need parallel computations.
 Often, they should run on GPU or a specialized hardware.
 Fortunately, there are libraries that automate partial derivative generation and parallel computations.
 The most popular are https://www.tensorflow.org/ and https://pytorch.org/

 This project uses https://pytorch.org/ version 0.4.0.
 The neural networks have been trained on CPU and double checked on GPU.
-Since 37-dimensional state vector is relatively small, CPU resources were enough.
+Since 37-dimensional state vector is relatively small, CPU resources are enough.

 Instead of stochastic gradient descent, my project uses Adam optimizer (see https://arxiv.org/abs/1412.6980).
-It improves the convergence accuracy and speed of stochastic gradient descent by tuning learning rate dependently on the training results and by applying an number of additional heuristics and methods.
+It improves the convergence accuracy and speed of stochastic gradient descent by tuning learning rate dependently on the training results and by applying a number of additional heuristics and methods.

 The structure of the most basic implementation of Deep Q Network agent for the banana world is shown in the image below: